 Unsurprisingly given the long shadow Pong cast over the video game industry, Atari’s early competitors practically all had their own takes on the game.
 Fairchild’s was baked into their Channel F, as the unit shipped with built-in Hockey and Tennis games.
 These actually date back to the original Channel F prototype, Alpex’s Project RAVEN – an Intel 8008-based black-and-white programmable game unit designed by engineers Wallace Kirschner and Lawrence Haskel (who wrote the actual game).
 The Channel F uses an F8 microprocessor, so the conversion was done by Fairchild engineer Vilas Munshi.
 Though this take has more in common with the original Odyssey Tennis game, as players can maneuver their paddles around the entire playfield, and even rotate them using the controller’s twist function to take precision shots.
 In Hockey, the goalie can even be controlled with the plunger up-and-down motion the controller is capable of – in all these games showcase the Channel F’s capabilities and are solid takes on the premise.
 At RCA, software engineer Andy Modla was tasked by marketing with writing Tennis/Squash as his second project on the Studio II.
 While the lack of hardware sprite control made the machine poorly suited for a tennis game, Modla added in an “English” functionality that would cause the ball to turn sometimes when it approached the opponent’s paddle.
 Squash is essentially his own take on a one-player experience, with the ball bouncing off a wall.
 Interestingly, an early prototype of the Studio II’s built-in games included a simple Pong clone – one that Modla said he never had access to while writing his own.
 While it works, it’s clear Modla was pushing against the limitations of the Studio II’s hardware, which lacks paddle controls.
 Bally would publish its own Pong clone for the Professional Arcade in 1978, with Tornado Baseball/Tennis/Handball/Hockey.
 The company opted to put all of its Pong clone games on one cartridge to limit the amount it would pay Magnavox in licensing fees, as the company proved quite litigious defending its patents from the original Odyssey.

 Video Olympics – also sold under the title Pong Sports at Sears – was one of the earliest VCS games advertised, showing up as available in ads as early as August and September 1977.
 The VCS came packed in with a pair of paddle controllers, and a simple purchase of another set turned the Video Olympics into one of the first party games.
-As probably the best game of the launch library to use the paddles, Video Olympics made a pretty strong case for their continued support.
+As probably the best game of the near-launch library to use the paddles, Video Olympics made a pretty strong case for their continued support.
 Indeed, unlike other specialty controllers for the VCS like the driving controller and the keypad, the paddles saw new game support into 1984, and remained packed in with the console until its 1986 budget rerelease.
 Even with paddles having to be something purchased separately, Atari did continue to sell some copies of the game in those later years, with 16,998 copies reaching stores between 1986 and 1988; while sales numbers are not quite as comprehensive prior to those years, we do know based on an internal sales document through 1984 shown in the Once Upon Atari documentary that Video Olympics sold 36,028 copies in 1980, and overall was Atari’s 18th best-selling title since 1980.
 And as one of the rare four-player games on the VCS, Video Olympics pioneered a home multiplayer conceit that didn’t seem to catch on in a mainstream way until 1996’s Nintendo 64 console.

 Decuir didn’t work on any additional VCS games past this point, but he didn’t disappear from gaming; he went on to help design the Atari 8-bit computer line and the Amiga computer alongside Jay Miner.
 As for Pong itself, it has continued to be reissued in Atari compilations both as a simulated arcade game and as an emulation of the VCS version – even getting a Playstation sequel in 1999.
 It’s synonymous with Atari the company, consoles and brand, and its inclusion on the VCS in a perfected form was the cherry on top of its 1970s arcade port lineup.